Integral polytope

 In geometry and polyhedral combinatorics, an integral polytope is a convex polytope whose vertices all have integer Cartesian coordinates.
 That is, it is a polytope that equals the convex hull of its integer points.

-Integral polytopes are also called lattice polytopes or Z-polytopes.
-The special cases of two- and three-dimensional integral polytopes may be called polygons or polyhedra instead of polytopes, respectively.
+Integral polytopes are also called lattice polytopes or Z-polytopes (after the Z set).
+The special cases of two- and three-dimensional integral polytopes may be called integral polygons or integral polyhedra, respectively.

 Examples

 An $n$-dimensional regular simplex can be represented as an integer polytope in $\mathbb{R}^{n+1}$, the convex hull of the integer points for which one coordinate is one and the rest are zero.
 Another important type of integral simplex, the orthoscheme, can be formed as the convex hull of integer points whose coordinates begin with some number of consecutive ones followed by zeros in all remaining coordinates.
 The $n$-dimensional unit cube in $\mathbb{R}^n$ has as its vertices all integer points whose coordinates are zero or one.
 A permutahedron has vertices whose coordinates are obtained by applying all possible permutations to the vector $(1,2,...,n)$.
 An associahedron in Loday's convex realization is also an integer polytope and a deformation of the permutahedron.